altruios/namshubettulpa/public/namshubettuple/interludes.md

 And we can represent this: and get some useful information out of this using a bit of math."
 *A groan escaped in the back*
-~It was suppressed, and Ozmind chose to continue without acknowledgement~ *The door to his left opened.*
+~It was suppressed, and Ozmind chose to continue without acknowledgement~ *The door to his left opened*
-~Ozmind saw her, thought nothing of seeing her from the back~ *He returned to writing on the board.*
+~Ozmind saw her, thought nothing of seeing her from the back~ *He returned to writing on the board*
 ~He didn't see the syringe in her hand either~
 ~A scream from the hallway halted Ozmind's chalk~
 ~A scream from the room turned his head~
-~A scream from his mouth took her time~
+~A scream from his mouth took his voice~
 }
 {%%%%
 mn:U
 }
 {
-~And nearly two weeks after the death of Alice and Robert Glass~ *Uri fell to his knees on the snow.*
+~And nearly two weeks after the death of Alice and Robert Glass~ *Uri fell to his knees on the snow*
-~He couldn't see stars behind the storm clouds...~
+~He couldn't see stars behind the storm clouds~
 ~Or the storm clouds behind the snow~
-~Just the light from his cabin window.~
+~Just the light from his cabin window~
 "U::Damn it Peanut"
-~He was about to call for her, but lost control of his legs, then his body.~ `exe --flush(--controls).reset()`
+~He was about to call for her, but lost control of his legs, then his body~ 'muscles freezing, that means cerebellum'
+*Uri teetered forward*
+~Uri thought back to days spent studying~
+'Common exploits to cerebellum...'
+*Uri collapsed in the snow*
+'Just some some carbon down it... flush out the poison' ~A memory of a general cure all inspired him~
+`exe --flush(--controls).reset()`
-~Uri's extremities came to life, and he bounded up and back to his cabin.~ ~He reached the door~
+~Uri's extremities came to life, and he bounded up and back to his cabin~ ~He reached the door~
 *Uri froze, not from the cold*
+~Something was caught in that reset~
+~A hook he didn't know he had.~
 `
 ozmind:= $self=>Ozmind Yammin
 payload:=echo {exe --flush(--controls).rewire(ozmind) &&
     --flush(--structures).rewire(ozmind)}
-hooks.add(payload)
+hooks.add(--flush(--controls).reset,payload)
 `
 ~His arms were not under his own control~
 ~Something had taken root, and they were fast~